Zemnick

 Zemnick is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2011, it is part of the town Zahna-Elster.
 It belonged to the administrative municipality (Verwaltungsgemeinschaft) of Elbaue-Fläming.

 Geography

-Zemnick is a round village and lies about 19 km southeast of Lutherstadt Wittenberg.
+Zemnick is a round village and lies about 19 km northeast of Lutherstadt Wittenberg.

+History

+From 1815 to 1944, Zemnick was part of the Prussian Province of Saxony and from 1944 to 1945 of the Province of Halle-Merseburg.

+After World War II, Zemnick was incorporated into the Province (since 1947, State) of Saxony-Anhalt from 1945 to 1952 and the Bezirk Cottbus of East Germany from 1952 to 1990.
+Since 1990, Zemnick has been part of Saxony-Anhalt, since 2011 as a part of Zahna-Elster.

 Buildings

 In 1888, the church was built with an organ by Conrad Geissler.

 Economy and transportation

 Federal Highway (Bundesstraße) B 187 between Wittenberg and Jessen is about 5 km to the south.